s3ansh33p/ATR-Writeups/2025/medium/virtual_fauna/README.md

 The flags are hidden inside the animal files, with four animals being a turtle, fish, bunny and monkey
 - The first part of the flag should be the `bunny.obj`, which has half of a flag on the bottom of the bunny
 - The second part of the flag is in the `monkey.stl`, which has the other half of the flag inside the monkey
-- The fish is red herring, and the “flag” is hidden in the obj file as a comment #
+- The fish is red herring, and the "flag” is hidden in the obj file as a comment #
 - The turtle is hiding a flag on its face, but there are lots of turtles, the flag is just on one of the turtles
   - The flag is on the wrong turtle, so if you unview a certain turtle, it reveals the flag